BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 Stopped into a local garden and glanced at the very ugly and confusing “new” Parliament Buildings.

-Attempted to go to Holyrood Palace however we were 4 minutes too late for last call.
+Attempted to go to Holyrood Palace however we were four minutes too late for last call.
 Oh well, took pictures from outside!
 Eileen and Greg went back to lodging , Shelley, Giles and I headed up to Arthur’s Seat.
 Only went partially up but what a view!

 ![](/img/img_0324.jpg)